 - Any form of Bulling or Harassment using Electronic Communications services will not be tolerated and any instances will be dealt with appropriately.

 The University encourages staff and students to use the Internet in order to further the strategic and operational objectives of the University.
 The University encourages the use of the Internet to share information, to improve communication and to exchange ideas.

 - Internet access is provided to all staff and students for use as a tool in completing job functions or in line with a course of study and should be used accordingly.

 - Staff must exercise caution when entering into on-line University related purchasing arrangements.
 As with telephone orders, proper authorisation for purchases must be first obtained.
 On-line purchases normally involve the use of credit or charge cards, and due regard must be had to conditions regulating their use.
 Refer to Purchasing Card Policy.

 - Where a genuine reason exists (i.e. to support teaching, learning or research activities) that requires access to sites that would be normally regarded as inappropriate, the authorisation of the Dean or Director is required.

 - There are no individual student quotas for Internet access, but usage limits and restrictions will apply and be enforced.

-- Internet usage levels will be periodically checked, and any users found to have excessively high usage will be investigated and action taken where appropriate.
+- Internet usage and usage levels will be monitored by automated tools and any users found to have excessively high usage or inappropriate usage will be investigated and action taken where appropriate.
 This action may include removal of Internet access privileges for a period of time.